The VO2 max interest: context, thoughts and an example applied test

-• Apr 12, 2024
+- Apr 12, 2024

-• 3 min read
+- 6 min read

 Putting VO2 Max into some perspective:

+I have overall strength and mobility to entertain this kind of standard--for now.
+It is realistic.
+And it can be reached without undue discomfort in a training plan.
 The Canadian Search and Rescue treadmill test has a 21 minute minimal duration at 3.5 mph, carrying a 55 lb pack.
 First 6 minutes serve as a warm-up; going from a two degree incline, to four, and then 6 degrees.
 The next 15 minutes are at 8 degrees (3.5 mph).
 If completed to this point (total 21 minutes)--a pass mark is given.
 The further testing involves a degree increase each subsequent minute--up to 15 degrees.
 Even further fitness involves staying at 15 degrees while adding .5 mph with each subsequent minute.
 33 minutes is top performance, 30 is the organization's average.

 Years ago, I had a Canadian Coast Guard officer as an insurance case (knee rehab and fitness).
 My reports refer to this Canadian search and rescue test passing cut-off as being an approximate VO2 max of 48 ml/kg/min.